PromptOn/prompton/README.md

-# PromptOn - chat prompts lifecycle management
+# PromptOn - Chat prompt template evaluation and inference monitoring

 Testing and evaluating prompts for real world use is challenging.